Pantone-448C/application/README.md

 ## Running the application

 ### Installation
-Note that this requires the `flutter` and `adb` command line utilities to be installed.
-See the installation guides for [flutter](https://flutter.dev/docs/get-started/install) and [adb](https://developer.android.com/studio/command-line/adb)
+Building and installing this application requires the `flutter` and `adb` command line utilities to be installed.
+See the installation guides for [flutter](https://flutter.dev/docs/get-started/install) and [adb](https://developer.android.com/studio/command-line/adb) for more information.

+Clone the repository
 ```bash
 git clone https://www.github.com/Pantone-448C/application.git && cd application
 ```